Consult Denver Bankruptcy Attorneys Wink & Wink to Determine Your Best Option

 Chapter 7 is the chapter most people think of when they think of bankruptcy.
-It is over quickly, it discharges most common debts, and the majority of people who file Chapter 7 keep everything they own through the process.
+It is over quickly, it discharges many types of debt including credit cards and medical bills, and the majority of people who file Chapter 7 keep everything they own through the process.

 However, Chapter 7 bankruptcy may not be your best choice due to income limits and which assets you can keep (more on that in a bit).

-Whereas Chapter 7 bankruptcy wipes out most of your common debts, Chapter 13 requires you to enter into a three- to five-year repayment plan to pay back some of your debt.
-Then the rest is discharged.
-You still get debt relief, but now you’re asked to pay back some of it.
+Whereas Chapter 7 bankruptcy can be over quickly, Chapter 13 requires you to enter into a three- to five-year repayment plan.
+You typically pay only a small fraction of your debt in this payment plan, and the rest of your debt rest is discharged at the end of the payment plan.
+You still get debt relief, but now you’re asked to pay back something.

-Chapter 13 bankruptcy can actually be the better option if your income is too high to qualify for Chapter 7 bankruptcy or if you have some non-exempt assets that would make Chapter 7 complicated.
+Chapter 13 bankruptcy can actually be the better option if you have some non-exempt assets that could be taken from you in Chapter 7 bankruptcy.

 Let’s get into more explanation why that is.

 Every state has set median income limits for your household size.
 The numbers are updated from time to time, so consult with a bankruptcy attorney, such as Wink & Wink, to get the latest numbers and learn how your income compares.